 Our LWDB will monitor youth programming to ensure that we meet the requirement for 75% of local WIOA youth funds to be spent on out-of-school youth.
-We are also focused on workbased learning for both in-school (ISY) and out-of-school youth (OOSY) and will meet the 20% minimum expenditure.
-We believe our current approach for serving ISY and OOSY is working very well, and will continue to evolve through this first year of WIOA implementation.
+We are also focused on work-based learning for both in-school (ISY) and out-of-school youth (OOSY) and will meet the 20% minimum expenditure.
+We believe our current approach for serving ISY and OOSY is working very well, and will continue to evolve.
 As a customer-focused program, all youth participants have access to the 14 youth program elements, based upon their needs and goals.